 Booking regular flights on Priceline is a straightforward process, similar to any other OTA.

-You start by entering details of your trip: the city or airport you’re departing, dates, cabin, and number of people traveling.
-You can also select options to search for lower prices on flexible dates, or to search for a one-way or multi-stop trip instead of a standard round-trip flight.
+You start by entering details of your trip: the city or airport you’re departing, dates, cabin, and the number of people traveling.
+You can also search for a one-way or multi-stop trip instead of a standard round-trip flight.

 By default, results are shown in price order.
-You can use controls on the left sidebar to filter results by number of stops, departure or arrival time, total travel duration, and airline.
-If your travel involves a city with multiple airports, you can also specify which one you’d prefer.
+You can use controls on the left sidebar to filter results by the number of stops, departure or arrival time, total travel duration, and airline.
+If your travel involves a city with multiple airports, you can also specify which 1 you’d prefer.